-Course convener(s): Professors A G Fagan and A J Barnard-Naudé and Associate Professor A M
+Convener: Professors A G Fagan and A J Barnard-Naudé and Associate Professor A M Price

-Price

-Entrance requirements: All Preliminary Level courses to have been completed.
+Course entry requirements: All Preliminary Level courses to have been completed.

-This course deals with central issues in analytical, normative, and critical jurisprudence.
+This course deals with central issues in analytical, normative, and critical and postcolonial jurisprudence.
 Topics that could be discussed include the following: the nature of law, the nature of adjudication, and the role of morality in each.
-Authors whose work could be discussed include the following: John Austin, Hans Kelsen, H L A Hart, Joseph Raz, Jules Coleman, Ronald Dworkin, John Finnis, and Duncan Kennedy.
+Authors whose work could be discussed include the following: John Austin, Hans Kelsen, H.L.A.
+Hart, Joseph Raz, Jules Coleman, Ronald Dworkin, John Finnis, Duncan Kennedy, Kimberlé Crenshaw, Upendra Baxi and Cornell West.